spences10/scottspence.com/copy/faq.md

 ## Are you willing to work remotely?

-Yeah, I mean, the whole industry has been working remotley for the last twelve months.
+Yeah, I mean, the whole industry has been working remotley since the pandemic.

 I'd prefer not to be bound by any number of days needed to be worked in an office.
 Occasional meetings, fine.